-A timber frame home, with its traditional timber connections and wide open spaces is something people build to be celebrated and shared with family and friends.
-Whether it is that lakefront getaway your grandchildren visit in the summer or your extended family’s hillside retreat for the holidays, you want your home to be a place of comfort and relaxation for all.
-This week we take a look at how considering the kind of company you will keep can lead to the design of comfortable and functional guest spaces.
+A traditional timber frame home, with its wood-to-wood connections and wide open spaces, is built to be shared with family and friends.
+Whether it is that lakefront getaway your grandchildren visit in the summer or your extended family’s mountain retreat for the holidays, you want your home to be a place of comfort and relaxation for everyone who visits.
+Read about guest space design, and how the visitors you expect to receive in your new home, informs the same.

-You’ve spent years planning your dream home so that you could share it with friends and posterity for generations to come.
-Make sure your design creates a space where visitors can relax and enjoy your home as much as you.
-Take a look through our photo gallery today to help you gather additional ideas for your design.
+You’ve spent years planning your dream home.
+It’s only natural that you want to share it with friends, and with family for generations yet to come.
+Make sure your home’s design creates guest spaces where visitors enjoy your home as much as you.
+Browse our photo gallery to gather additional ideas for your guest space design.

 Whether you’re looking for more information or would simply like to learn more about us and our services, don’t hesitate to contact us.
 Please follow the link below to access our online form or call us at 888.486.2363 in the US or 888.999.4744 in Canada.
 We look forward to hearing from you.Order Riverbend Brochure Contact Us